aspose-words/Aspose.Words-API-References/english/net/aspose.words/commentrangestart/commentrangestart/_index.md

 ### Remarks

-When [`CommentRangeStart`](../../commentrangestart) is created, it belongs to the specified document, but is not yet part of the document and [`ParentNode`](../../node/parentnode) is null.To append a [`CommentRangeStart`](../../commentrangestart) to the document use InsertAfter or InsertBefore on the paragraph where you want the comment inserted.
+When [`CommentRangeStart`](../../commentrangestart) is created, it belongs to the specified document, but is not yet part of the document and [`ParentNode`](../../node/parentnode) is null.

+To append a [`CommentRangeStart`](../../commentrangestart) to the document use InsertAfter or InsertBefore on the paragraph where you want the comment inserted.

 ### Examples